KodrAus/cargo-nuget/README.md

 Run `cargo nuget` with any of:

 - `release` to run a release build
-- `out` to specify the output path for the package
+- `nupkg-dir` to specify the output path for the package

 Additionally, when running `cargo nuget cross`: